tsl0922/mpv-menu-plugin/README.md

 # mpv-menu-plugin

-Configurable context menu for mpv on Windows, based on the [C PLUGINS](https://mpv.io/manual/master/#c-plugins) API.
+Configurable context menu for mpv on Windows, with additional support for native file dialog and clipboard.

 ![screenshot](screenshot/menu.jpg)